 It is no wonder then that chiropractic care, and mo re specifically the subspecialty of upper cervical chiropractic, has been the subject of much autism research.
 Consider some of the following case studies:

 Upper cervical chiropractic was administered to patients three times per week over a period of nine months.
 The patients were diagnosed with upper cervical misalignments using x-rays and also underwent physical examinations such as checking for leg length differences.
 The leg length differences were resolved for all 26 patients.
 Additionally, upper cervical care reduced the autism rating scores of the patients by an average of 22%.

 If your child is dealing with Asperger Syndrome or you suffer from it as an adult, upper cervical chiropractic may be the safe and natural way to get the help that you have been searching for.
 To find out if you have an upper cervical misalignment like the patients described in the case studies above, an upper cervical chiropractor will perform a physical examination and use diagnostic imaging techniques such as a series of x-rays or a thermal scan.
-Then, a customized adjustment can be tailored to fit your needs.

 Upper cervical adjustments are always gentle, so they are safe for patients of all ages.
 To learn more, contact an upper cervical practitioner in your area.
 A consultation may be the first step on the road to better overall health and well-being.